githika99/data_mining/EDA/README.md

 RESPCAR2 - Took on responsibility for the care of another child, grandchild, parent, other family member or friend?
 LEGALPR2 - Family member had legal problems or a problem with police?

+A close relative (husband/partner, child or parent) died. . .
+HUSBDIE2 - husband/partner?
+CHLDDIE2 - child?
+PRNTDIE2 -  parent?

+CLOSDIE2 - A close friend or family member other than a husband/partner, child or parent died?
+SELFVIO2 - Major accident, assault, disaster, robbery or other violent event happened to yourself?
+FAMLVIO2 - Major accident, assault, disaster, robbery or other violent event happened to a family member?
+PHYSILL2 - Serious physical illness, injury or drug/alcohol problem in family member, partner or close friend?
+MAJEVEN2 - Other major event not included above?

+Rewarding life measures:

 Household: